McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 {% endraw %}
 ```

 Your webpage should now have two button links in the navigation bar.
-The buttons will turn heritage gold when you hover over them.
+The buttons will turn Heritage Gold when you hover over them.

 ![hovering-button](assets/img/hovering-button.png)